Gikoskos/chessgame-cli/README.md

 # ChessLib
 ## Overview

-ChessLib is a standard chess game implementation library.
+ChessLib is a chess game implementation in C. It can be used as a library, to simulate a simple chess game with almost all rules (no en passant for now).
 It's at a very early stage of development, at the moment;
 only use it for testing purposes please.
 To test out the engine you can run chessgame which is a console-based game running on ChessLib.
 Note that for now it only supports human players.